Antimony51122/Elingling_On_Time/Documentation/source/arch/event_handling.rst

         EventManager.AddFloatArgInvoker(EventName.GameOverEvent, this);
     }

-These events have been triggered when collideing with the player, each time colliding with the player, deduct one health point, and when the health point equals 0, trigger the game over event:
+These events have been triggered when colliding with the player, each time colliding with the player, deduct one health point, and when the health point equals 0, trigger the game over event:

 .. code-block:: C#